apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia jails US citizen Stephen Hubbard, 72, on mercenary charges**
+**Activist Starboard Value Takes $1 Billion Stake in Pfizer**

-You can read more about it [here](https://www.bbc.com/news/articles/crr5n4nlg79o).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2024-10-07/activist-firm-starboard-value-takes-1-billion-stake-in-pfizer).

 ## Requirements
 - Python 3.8